-The design of embedded processors has experienced a fast progress within the last years.
-This development has been characterized by the growing demand for application-specific solutions in order to fulfil the diverse and sometimes contradictory requirements for low power consumption, high performance, low costs and, most of all, an efficient time-to-market frame.
+The design of embedded processors has experienced significant progress since past few years.
+This development has been characterized by the increasing demand for application-specific solutions in order to fulfil the diverse and contradictory requirements of low power consumption, high performance, low cost and most importantly an efficient time-to-market deployment of those processors.

 For this lab, the lab script and all exercises are available in English language.